-In 1997 the BC Organ Donor Registry replaced all previous forms of consent.
-A decal on your driver's licence is not valid.
+In 1997 the BC Organ Donor Registry replaced ALL previous forms of consent including a decal on your driver's licence (NOT valid).

 Register or verify your decision online — it only takes 2 minutes yet could make a tremendous difference to someone waiting for a transplant.
 Paper forms are also available at ICBC and Service BC offices.